On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Abstract

 \section{Abstract}

 Stokes variational inequalities arise in the formulation of glaciological problems involving contact.
-Two important examples of such problems are that of the grounding line of a marine ice sheet and the evolution of a subglacial cavity.
-In general, rigid modes are present in the velocity space, rendering the variational inequality semicoercive.
+We consider the problem of a two-dimensional marine ice sheet with a grounding line, although the analysis presented here is extendable to other contact problems in glaciology, such as that of subglacial cavitation.
+The analysis of this problem and its discretisation is complicated by the nonlinear rheology commonly used for modelling ice, the enforcement of a friction boundary condition given by a power law, and the presence of rigid modes in the velocity space, which render the variational inequality semicoercive.
 In this work, we consider a mixed formulation of this variational inequality involving a Lagrange multiplier and provide an analysis of its finite element approximation.
-Error estimates in the presence of rigid modes are obtained by means of a novel technique involving metric projections onto closed convex cones.
-Numerical results are reported to validate the error estimates and demonstrate the advantages of using a mixed formulation in a glaciological application.
+Error estimates in the presence of rigid modes are obtained by means of a specially-built projection operator onto the subspace of rigid modes and a Korn-type inequality.
+These proofs rely on the fact that the subspace of rigid modes is at most one-dimensional.
+Numerical results are reported to validate the error estimates.

 \begin{AMS} 65N12, 65N15, 65N30, 86A40 \end{AMS}